Finding Balance in Software Development

 Test-Driven Development (TDD) helps to mitigate breaking existing features risk.
 It helps to keep the existing-functionalities in check before and after refactoring.

 You don’t need to follow the rule book of TDD.
-You just need to have some way of proving the existing features is not disturbed.
+You just need to have some way of proving the existing features are not disturbed.

 More the difference of the current Software development practice to new market trends, more it is harder to keep developers motivated on the current project running on old tracks.
-With time, the business value of the project becomes so much that it is harder to mess up with existing practices.
+With time, the project's business value becomes so much that it is harder to mess up with existing practices.

-At one point in the time, when developers quit; finding new developers to work on existing projects, are tougher to find.
+At one point in the time, when developers quit, finding new developers to work on existing projects is tough.

 Money becomes the only bait; after all, money solves all the problems.
 What for how long it would keep developers motivated?

 Change is an only forward option, and it does mean you readily accept the changes.
-It is all about maintaining a balance between stability and evolution.
+To respond to a change, you need to have an open attitude and carefully crafted plan keeping the balance between stability and evolution.

 In the software world, the definition of "right" is always temporary, contextual and opinionated.
 You have to (re)-discover and (re)-align your version of "right" before it is too late.